dbca-wa/sdis/docs/source/developer_docs.rst

 Developer Documentation
 ***********************

-This chapter discusses the design philosophy behind the software architecture of SDIS.
+This chapter discusses the design philosophy behind the software architecture of SPMS.
 To get up and running in your own development environment, consult the `README <https://github.com/dbca-wa/sdis>`_.